 - The third incision follows the natural curve of the breast crease.

-Usually, the nipples and areolas remain attached to underlying mounds of tissue, and this allows for the preservation of sensation.
+In most cases, the nipples and areolas remain attached to underlying mounds of tissue, and this allows for the preservation of sensation.
 The ability to breast-feed may also be preserved by this method, although this cannot be guaranteed.

 After the Breast Reduction Procedure